vincent-peugnet/wcms/API.md

 ### query

-List pages IDs using a given filters and sorting options
+List pages as objects using given filters and sorting options.

-    GET /api/v1/pages/filteredlist
+    POST /api/v1/pages/query

 You need to provide a JSON storing search options.